MrMerrittx702/Palindrome/README.md

 ## Part A
 (a) Write method reverseString, which takes a string str and returns a new string with the characters in str in reverse order.
-    For example, reverseString("ABCDE") should return "EDCBA".
+   -For example, reverseString("ABCDE") should return "EDCBA".

 ## Part B